 - ENGL BC3097 & 3098: The English Conference (fall & spring)

 Click here full list of fall 2014 courses requiring special enrollment procdedures.

-New requirement for English majors graduating in 2014 and later: You must take at least one course in American Literature.
-It can simultaneously fulfill other requirements (elective, pre-1900, etc.) where appropriate..
+New requirement for English majors graduating in 2014 and later: At least one of the English courses you take must be in American Literature.
+It can simultaneously fulfill other requirements (elective, pre-1900, etc.) where appropriate.